chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

    ``--name-status``
       |name status|

-What it looks like after it's built:
+What a definition list looks like after it's built:

 ``--name-only``
    |name only|